-(Serves Angleton, Beaumont, Bellville, Belton, Bryan, Conroe, Galveston, Houston, Longview, Nacogdoches, Paris, Texarkana, Tyler and Waco)
+(In addition to their Houston headquarters, their staff works from 12 branch offices in Angleton, Beaumont, Belton, Bryan, Conroe, Galveston, Longview, Nacogdoches, Paris, Texarkana, Tyler, and Waco.)

 - There are many groups that help cancer patients.
 These groups may offer financial assistance, support services or free information about cancer.
 You can get a list of these groups from the National Cancer Institute (NCI) by clicking on or typing in the following link:

 For more information, you may also call the National Cancer Institute’s Cancer Information Service (CIS) at 1-800-4-CANCER (1-800-422-6237).